NJI-CHE/flaskWebApp/README.md

 Worked on URL redirection based on authentication and user sessions

 ## 05-06-2025
-..*Completed the routing and URL direction
+*  Completed the routing and URL direction

-..*Built registration form
+* Built registration form

-..*Added function view for registration from
+* Added function view for registration from

-..*Key concepts learned: Validators, usinf wtFroms,routing, templates
+* Key concepts learned: Validators, usinf wtFroms,routing, templates

 ## 10-06-25
 --Worked on autoincrement User id